Online Doctorate in Reading and Literacy Programs

 Chevron Down

-Students pursuing an online doctorate in reading and literacy take between 2-6 years to graduate.
-For the first 2-3 years, most students enroll in a combination of core and elective classes.
-Once they complete their courses and successfully pass their oral exams, students typically spend the next year or two researching and writing a dissertation or original research project.
-The amount of time students take depends on program requirements, course load per semester, and other factors like work and personal schedules.
+An online doctorate in reading and literacy can take between 2-6 years to complete.
+For the first 2-3 years, you typically enroll in a combination of core and elective classes.
+Once you complete your courses and successfully pass your oral exams, you typically spend the next year or two researching and writing a dissertation or original research project.
+The amount of time you take depends on program requirements, course load per semester, and other factors like work and personal schedules.

 What are the highest paying jobs for professionals with a doctorate in reading and literacy?